conference-hall/conference-hall/docs/monitoring.md

 `SENTRY_AUTH_TOKEN`).
 Then visit the organization settings page and copy that organization slug (`SENTRY_ORG_SLUG`).

-Set the secrets to your server:
+Set the secrets to the server:

 ```
 SENTRY_DSN=<your_dsn>